 The Sub-committee will adhere to the Traditions, Concepts and Guidelines. -

-The Sub-committee will be chaired by the General Service Board Trustee responsible for Prisons and will contain at least five other members, one of which should have knowledge and experience of the Scottish Prison Service.
+The Sub-committee will be chaired by the General Service Board Trustee responsible for Prisons and will contain at least five other members up to eight other members with a good geographical spread, one of which should have knowledge and experience of the Scottish Prison Service.
 All members will have been nominated through their Regions or Intergroups and appointed via the General Service Board Nominations Committee process.

-It is recommended that members have a minimum of five years continuous sobriety and have experience in either Intergroup or Region Prisons service.
-Good organisational and communication skills are required and the ability to produce written and verbal reports would be an advantage, although not necessary.
+It is recommended that members have a minimum of five years continuous sobriety at the time of application and have experience in either Intergroup or Region Prisons service.
+Good organizational and communication skills are required and the ability to produce written and verbal reports would be an advantage, although not necessary.

 Sub-committee members will serve for a period of 4 years.